 Lewis Mehl-Madrona, MD, PhD

-My goal on this web site is to provide all the necessary information for people to interact with me productively – to set up workshops and trainings, to set up courses, to invite me to give a lecture, to interact collaboratively about research, to study with me, and to find my writings and upcoming events.
-Please send suggestions for improving the website to email@example.com.
+My goal on this website is to provide all the necessary information for people to interact with me productively -- to set up workshops and trainings, to set up courses, to invite me to give a lecture, to interact collaboratively about research, to study with me, and to find my writings and upcoming events.
+More information and events are available at Coyote Institute's website, which is http://www.coyoteinstitute.us.
+Also visit Coyote's facebook page at http://www.facebook.com/coyoteinstitute.

 My personal goals include the furthering of a paradigm shift within medicine, psychiatry, and psychology toward aligning with indigenous knowledge systems and providing healing activities more in line with what traditional cultures have offered.
 I am interested in our creating new science that is not the same old, same old linear boredom of Newton and conventional statistics, but that uses complexity theory and quantum physics concepts to explore our world, and, more importantly, to find ways to help each other to heal and to grow and change.